-- Four Credits in English Language Arts (ELA): The four credits must be in ELA I, II, III, and IV.
-ELA honors, AP, AICE, IB and dual enrollment courses may satisfy this requirement. - Graduation Test Requirement: A student must pass the statewide, standardized grade 10 ELA assessment, or earn a concordant score, in order to earn a standard high school diploma. - Four Credits in Mathematics: One of which must be Algebra 1 and one of which must be Geometry. - o Industry certifications that lead to college credit may substitute for up to two mathematics credits (except for Algebra 1 and Geometry).
-However, students who take approved industry certifications to meet high school diploma requirements in mathematics and science may not be eligible for standard State University System (SUS) admissions nor meet NCAA requirements for participation in intercollegiate athletics.
+Four Credits in English Language Arts (ELA): The four credits must be in ELA I, II, III, and IV.
+ELA honors, AP, AICE, IB and dual enrollment courses may satisfy this requirement.
+Graduation Test Requirement: A student must pass the statewide standardized

+Graduation Test Requirement: A student must pass the statewide, standardized grade 10 ELA assessment, or earn a concordant score, in order to earn a standard high school diploma.

+- Four Credits in Mathematics: One of which must be Algebra 1 and one of which must be Geometry. - A student may earn two mathematics credits by successfully completing Algebra 1 through two full-year courses (Algebra 1A and Algebra 1B).
+A certified school counselor or the principal's designee must advise the student that admission to state university may require the student to earn 3 additional mathematics credits that are at least as rigorous as Algebra 1. - Industry certifications that lead to college credit may substitute for up to two mathematics credits (except for Algebra 1 and Geometry).
+However, students who take approved industry certifications to meet high school diploma requirements in mathematics and science may not be eligible for standard State University System (SUS) admissions nor meet NCAA requirements for participation in intercollegiate athletics. - A student who earns a computer science credit may substitute the credit for up to one credit of the mathematics requirement, with the exception of Algebra 1 and Geometry, if the commissioner identifies the computer science credit as being equivalent in rigor to the mathematics credit.
+An identified computer science credit may not be used to substitute for both a mathematics and a science credit.
+A student who earns an industry certification in 3D rapid prototype printing may satisfy up to two credits of the mathematics requirement, with the exception of Algebra I, if the commissioner identifies the certification as being equivalent in rigor to the mathematics credit or credits. - Please refer to Weekly Briefing #26233 for a list of District/State Computer Science courses that have been identified as substitutions for mathematics.

-Graduation Test Requirement and EOC: A student must pass the Algebra 1 EOC assessment and the results constitute 30% of the final course grade or earn a comparative score on the Postsecondary Education Readiness Test (P.E.R.T) to earn a standard high school diploma unless a Student with a Disability (SWD) has an EOC Waiver through the IEP.
+Graduation Test Requirement and EOC: A student must pass the Algebra 1 EOC assessment and the results constitute 30% of the final course grade or earn a comparative score on the designated assessment (refer to page 91 for comparative assessment scores) to earn a standard high school diploma unless a Student with a Disability (SWD) has an EOC Waiver through the IEP.
 Students must participate in the Geometry EOC and the results constitute 30% of the student's final course grade.
-Special note: 30% not applicable if not enrolled in the course but passed the EOC.
+Special note: 30% not applicable if not enrolled in the course but passed the EOC (credit acceleration program [CAP]).